Bundesliga 2019-20: How to watch Bayern Munich, Borussia Dortmund in India | Goal.com

 Bundesliga 2019-20: How to watch Bayern Munich, Borussia Dortmund in India

-The Bundesliga is the first of Europe's major leagues to resume after play was suspended due to the coronavirus pandemic, with the league kicking off again on Saturday.
+The Bundesliga was the first of Europe's major leagues to resume after play was suspended due to the coronavirus pandemic, with the league having kicking off again on May 16th.

-With France ending the 2019-20 season early and the Premier League and La Liga aiming for June restarts, football fans who may not normally watch the German top flight will turn their eyes to the Bundesliga for a taste of live football.
+With France ending the 2019-20 season early and the Premier League, Serie A and La Liga aiming for June restarts, football fans who may not normally watch the German top flight will turn their eyes to the Bundesliga for a taste of live football.

 So, if you're keen to tune into the Bundesliga during lockdown to get your football feast, Goal brings you everything you need to know